cosmos/testnets/replicated-security/CONSUMER_LAUNCH_GUIDE.md

   - Properly funded accounts (e.g., gas fees for relayer, faucet, etc.)
   - Adequate slashing parameters to give validators time to join without getting jailed
   - A genesis time that matches the spawn time in the proposal
-- We can also provide you a proposal with good defaults for parameters (e.g., unbonding time and ccv timeout)
+- We can also provide you with a sample proposal with adequate parameters (e.g., unbonding time and ccv timeout)
 * When you make your proposal, please let us know well in advance.
 We also recommend making the proposal with us on a sync call.
 Current voting period is 1min to allow for quick iterations; we’ll need to vote right after you submit your proposal.
 We may change this voting period in the future if this format doesn’t work
 * Please update the [schedule page](SCHEDULE.md) with your testnet launch date
 * Please make an `#announcements` in the Interchain Security section of the Cosmos Hub community discord.
 If you need permissions for posting in the Discord, please reach out to us